How to Get a Green Card

 Individuals may apply for a Refugee/Asylum-Based Green Card 1 year after entering the US/being granted asylum, if they have been admitted to the US and fit within the following categories:

 - Asylum seeker

 Qualifying family member of an individual granted asylum

 Refugees are required to apply to become a legal permanent resident.
 Asylum seekers are eligible to apply for legal permanent residency, but are not required to do so.

-The DV Lottery is an annual event.
+The D.V Program is an annual event.
 Applications must be submitted by October, while results are disclosed in May/June the following year.
-While millions of candidates apply each year, the Lottery allows for only 55,000 fortunate winners.
+While millions of candidates apply each year, the Program allows for only 55,000 fortunate winners.